jbroll/spot-playlists/README.md

 ## Features
 - View Playlist and Saved Tracks: Easily access your Spotify playlists and saved tracks with details.
-- Create Playlists: Create new playlists directly from the commandline
+- Create Playlists: Create new playlists directly from the commandline.
 - Add songs to Playlist: Add songs to your existing playlists with simple commands.
 - Automated Playlist updates:
-  - Every 4 hours, songs from user's **_Day List_** playlist are automatically added to a user-specified playlist.
+  - Every 3 hours, songs from user's **_Day List_** playlist are automatically added to a user-specified playlist.
   - Every Monday, songs from user's Discover Weekly playlist are added to another user-specified playlist.
 - Task Scheduling: Utilizes "crontab" for scheduling tasks like playlist updates.